 This recipe couldn’t be easier!
 If you have a good food processor, this whole meal can be in the oven in less than 15 minutes.

-- Add walnuts, parmesan cheese (omit for Whole30!), and salt and pepper to a food processor, and process until a fine crumb forms.
+Step 1: Add finely chopped walnuts, parmesan cheese (omit for Whole30!), and salt and pepper to a bowl, and mix together.

 - Sweet Potato and Salmon Croquettes, by Sunkissed Kitchen

 - Blackened Salmon Tacos with Mango and Cabbage Salsa, by Sunkissed Kitchen

 - Salmon and Artichoke Skewers, by Sunkissed Kitchen